ORNL/TASMANIAN/InterfacePython/PipInstaller/README.md

 * The `setup_requires` list in the `setup.py` script specifies the dependencies for the build process, e.g., make.
 * The `install_requires` list in the `setup.py` script specifies the run-time dependencies, e.g., numpy.

+### Options

+Pip accepts both `--global-option=` and `--install-option=` parameters and scikit-build will automatically translate some of those into corresponding CMake commands.
+However, some python distributions (e.g., Ubuntu) deliberately ignore the options, not sure about the reason behind that, perhaps to limit breaks due to incorrect user-provided install paths.
+As an alternative, when using Pip, Tasmanian will accept environmental variables to setup BLAS, CUDA, MAGAM, MPI, and MATLAB options.

 ### Behind the Curtains

 The `pip` installer will execute the following steps: